 Important: Nomadic is currently not available yet for A18.
-It is planned to be included in the 0.8.x release of the mod.
-Work will start on that end January 2020.
+It is planned to be included in the 0.9.x release of the mod.
+This mode will likely not be added before A19.x is stable.

 Since the 7DTD world generation changed drastically and the world sizes have been limited this mode is likely not to return before A18 is out.
 Haidrgna really liked this mode but the small worlds and not working GoTo quest objectives have put off development on it for now.

 Haidrgna pushed the final update for A18 to the stable branch.
 Mainly focuses on Horde Mode balance but there were also some bug fixes and localization fixes.

 This update mainly focused on Horde Mode balance, which was not there yet in the 0.8.0 version.

 - Fixed: Blocks in Horde Mode are properly see-through for zombies so no block will ever block line of sight to the Beacon for them.

 - Fixed: PetrolBomb Arrow/Bolt bundles now properly unpack.

 - Fixed: Multi-Use items (Rations and Aid Kits) now break on expending the final charge.
 An extra charge added to all quality levels since this large charge will not doing anything.